joeyklee/urbanco2/README.md

 In the terminal.
 Run:

 ```
-mkdip -p /data/db # creates the mongodb data directory if it doesn't already exist
+sudo mkdir -p /data/db  # creates the mongodb data directory if it doesn't already exist
+sudo chown -R $USER /data/db # give username access to this
-mongod
+mongod # run the database
 ```

 This will start our mongodb database running on our computer.
 We can then access the running mongodb database we create for the project from our node.js server.